 Lifestyle: We own our own home in Rozelle, and feel that we will be quite comfortable in this property for the next four to five years.
 As a family we also have several different cash accounts to better manage our spending to fund things like large bills, emergencies, holidays and a little fun stuff.

 Nest egg: Our principal asset here is our superannuation monies, and a recently established wealth plan that we regularly contribute to that will be the seed asset for our kids education funds.
 I have invested in shares and property since my early twenties, and this is the category I see growing over the next few years.

 Active: Like many small business owners, our largest asset outside of our family home is that of our business.
 Over the next several years, as we develop and grow this business, I expect that this asset will allow us the opportunity to consistently grow our lifestyle and nest egg assets, and certainly drive down our home mortgage.

-Estate: We have a variety or risk management plans in place to ensure that the right people get access to the right level of funding should something happen to Sara or myself.
-It’s not pleasant to consider, or discuss, but it provides peace of mind knowing that my family will be looked after and provided for.
+Estate: We have a variety of risk management plans in place to ensure that the right people get access to the right level of funding should something happen to Sara or myself.
+It’s not pleasant to consider or discuss, but it provides peace of mind knowing that my family will be looked after and provided for.

 - Bachelor of Business, Marketing major and Financial Management sub-major at University of Technology Sydney

 - Diploma of Financial Planning, Financial Planning at Deakin University

 - Diploma of Business Studies, Insearch Institute of Commerce, UTS